Sailor Venus: Reception and influence

 The official Sailor Moon character popularity polls listed Minako Aino, Sailor V, and Sailor Venus as separate entities.
-In 1992, readers ranked Venus as the second most popular character, Minako being tenth and Sailor V being ninth, out of thirty eight choices.
+In 1992, readers ranked Venus as the second most popular character, Minako being tenth and Sailor V being ninth, out of thirty-eight choices.
 One year later, now with fifty choices, Minako was the fifth most popular character, Sailor Venus was seventh, and Sailor V was tenth.
 In 1994, with fifty one choices, Sailor Venus was the twelfth most popular character, Minako was the fourteenth, and Sailor V was the nineteenth most popular character.
-In early 1996, with fifty one choices, Sailor Venus was the seventeenth most popular character, Minako was again the fourteenth most popular, and Sailor V did not place.
+In early 1996, with fifty-one choices, Sailor Venus was the seventeenth most popular character, Minako was again the fourteenth most popular, and Sailor V did not place.

-Minako has had her powers the longest of the Sailor Soldiers, and because of this, Jennifer Brown suggests that her sense of self-worth is more connected to her confidence in her powers.
+Minako has had her powers the longest of the Sailor Guardians, and because of this, Jennifer Brown suggests that her sense of self-worth is more connected to her confidence in her powers.

 Writing about Codename: Sailor V, Brigid Alverson describes Minako as more energetic than Usagi, stating that although she is not a good student, she is "a lively girl with a strong spirit, someone who does nothing by half measures," describing her as leaping through the panels of the manga.
 Katherine Dacey praises Minako's "can-do spirit," noting that she wholeheartedly embraces her responsibilities as Sailor V. Ed Sizemore feels that Minako's sporty nature makes her more confident than Usagi, feeling that she is much more self-sufficient.
 Sean Gaffney describes Minako as "hyperactive and proactive."

+Her sailor v form served as the basis for the Allenby’s Nobel Gundam design in Mobile Fighter G Gundam.